DataDog/dd-trace-rb/docs/GettingStarted.md

     ```

 2. Install the gem with `bundle install`
-3. Create a `config/initializers/datadog.rb` file containing:

-    ```ruby
-    Datadog.configure do |c|
-      # This will activate auto-instrumentation for Rails
-      c.tracing.instrument :rails
-    end
-    ```

-    You can also activate additional integrations here (see [Integration instrumentation](#integration-instrumentation))

-### Quickstart for Ruby applications

-#### Automatic instrumentation

-1. Install the gem with `gem install ddtrace`
-2. Requiring any [supported libraries or frameworks](#integration-instrumentation) that should be instrumented.
+3. `require` any [supported libraries or frameworks](#integration-instrumentation) that should be instrumented.
-3. Add `require 'ddtrace/auto_instrument'` to your application. _Note:_ This must be done _after_ requiring any supported libraries or frameworks.
+4. Add `require 'ddtrace/auto_instrument'` to your application. _Note:_ This must be done _after_ requiring any supported libraries or frameworks.

     ```ruby
     # Example frameworks and libraries